Table of Contents

 Getting to Busan Ferry Port

 The ferry port in Busan is located across from the main KTX rail station.
 Nearest metro stations are Choryang or Busan Station.

 Customs and Border

 Customs and border checks are carried out at the port and no different to flying (though with much smaller queues).

 The crossing takes just over 3 hours and costs around 13,000 yen (around $130US) HOWEVER, if you book in advance online through Direct Ferries you can make a huge saving of up to 40% (I ended up paying full price on the way out, and realizing my mistake and booking online for the return journey).

 You can get a quote from Direct Ferries.

-The boat is a small contained vessel with airline style seating (you can’t get up and stroll around while you are moving, though you can pop to the toilet if you need) and it travels 2 metres above the water.
-Free wifi is provided on board and a drink and snack service is also available.
+The boat is a small hydrofoil vessel with airline-style seating and travels two metres above the water.
+You can’t get up and stroll around while you are moving, though you can pop to the toilet if you need it.
+Free wifi is provided onboard and a drink and snack service is also available.

 Fukuoka (Hakata), Japan